 Beating the Blues is a computer-based self-help programme which uses Cognitive Behavioural Therapy, consisting of 8 sessions, which normally take place weekly.

 Each session takes up to one hour to complete.
-Beating the Blues service is accessible through home computer (*some specification applies).
+Beating the Blues service is accessible through PC's, laptops, tablets and smart phones (*some specification applies).

 It is an effective, ideal source of treatment for patients suffering from mild to moderate depression or anxiety, whether the patient is on medication or not and can be accessed with minimum delay.
 At the end of each session, handouts are printed for the patients use, and a progress report sent to the referrer.
 NHS professionals, including GP practice staff and mental health professionals can arrange for you to have access to this programme.